materialsproject/fireworks/docs/installation_tutorial.rst

 Installation Tutorial (part 1: the Server)
 ==========================================

+.. note:: If you haven't already, we strongly suggest you begin by reading the :doc:`bird's eye view of FireWorks </nutshell>`.

 This tutorial will guide you through FireWorks installation on the central server.
 You will:

 * Install the FireWorks codebase